-- A copy of the copy of a Waiver of 4% Feasibility, if applicable; and - A completed Project Narrative form, located in the Common Application, found on the Website.
+- A copy of the Waiver of 4% Feasibility, if applicable; and - A completed Project Narrative form, located in the Common Application, found on the Website.

 Sponsors are encouraged to provide as much detail and background information about the Project as possible in order to assist the Authority in assessing the Project.